MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Start-ClusterGroup "Cluster Name"
 ```

 If you're using Always On with a listener name, you should also make these configuration changes on the listener.
-For more information about configuring an availability group listener, see the documentation here: [Configure availability group listener - SQL Server Always On](/sql/database-engine/availability-groups/windows/create-or-configure-an-availability-group-listener-sql-server)
+For more information about configuring an availability group listener, see the documentation here: [Configure availability group listener - SQL Server Always On.](/sql/database-engine/availability-groups/windows/create-or-configure-an-availability-group-listener-sql-server)

-Run the following PowerShell commands on the SQL node currently hosting the listener to modify its settings:
+The following PowerShell commands can be run on the SQL node currently hosting the listener to modify its settings:

 ```PowerShell
 Import-Module FailoverClusters